Last updated: 15th May 2025

 In order to comply with the Building Safety Act 2022 (if you haven’t already, read our dedicated Building Safety Act 2022 summary), the Accountable Person(s) will have new responsibilities placed upon them.
 Amongst these responsibilities is the legal requirement to gather a building safety case followed by the all-important building safety case report, which will need to be presented to the Building Safety Regulator (BSR).
 The safety case report is a particularly important part of complying with the new legislation, and is ultimately crucial in reducing the risk to life safety in your buildings.

-Before you submit your safety case report, you must make sure that you register your building(s).
-All existing residential buildings within scope of the Building Safety Act need to have been registered with the BSR before October 2023.
+Before you submit your safety case report, you must make sure that you have registered your building(s) with the BSR.
 Once registered, the Accountable Person must apply for a Building Assessment Certificate when they receive direction to do so from the BSR.
-The BSR has now began calling organisations up after 1st April 2024, meaning you must prepare your safety case report as soon as you can.
+The BSR is now in the process of calling organisations up, meaning you must prepare your safety case report as soon as you can.

 The Building Assessment Certificate application should include: